nerapken/operator/README.md

 # RBAC Operator
-this project created for RBAC operator on kubernetes, when you want add user on kubernetes with permission you can use this.
+this project created for RBAC operator on kubernetes, when you want add user on kubernetes with permission, you can use this.

 ## How to start
 1. create docker network